 The Masaryk University dormitories

-There are many options, if you want to check all the locations, building and services provided by the MUNI, make sure to check out this website.
+There are many options, if you want to check all the locations, buildings and services provided by the MUNI, make sure to check out this website.
 Be aware that usually only Vinařská, Kounicova and Komárov dormitories are available and offered to the exchange students.

 The monthly rent depends on the type of dormitory.
 They might have recently undergone the reconstruction.
 Thus, prices are higher or the number of roommates.
 This is the price range: 1.900 CZK to 4.400 CZK.